Characters of Henry Danger and Danger Force: Mitch

 Mitch (Andrew Caldwell), commonly referred to by his full name Mitch Bilsky, is a school bully who picks on Henry and others.
 In "The Whole Bilsky Family", it is revealed that Jeff is his older brother.

-In the Danger Force episode "Bottle Snatchers", Mitch leads the Bottle Snatchers in a plan to infiltrate Club Soda in order to steal the Gold Soda that Tony Soda got from the Soda Pope.
-In "Bilsky's Billions", ShoutOut persuades Judge Tootie to allow Mitch to graduate high school by taking lessons at SW.A.G. after he has been busted by Danger Force and Officer Walnut for causing trouble at Hip Hop Puree while also mentioned to have not graduated from there yet.
-Miss Shapen is assigned to oversee the exam.
-Despite Jeff's attempt to cause him to fail, Mitch finally graduates high school with help from Ray Manchester, Chapa, Mika, Miles, and Bose.
-In "Dumber Force", Mitch now hosts a show called "Mitch Pitch".
-Under the orders of the Cell, Jeff persuades Mitch to buy Swellview High School.
-He does that and starts having the students do stuff that start to make them act dumb while having Bose graduated since he is the dumbest person in class.
-After Captain Man and Danger Force restore the intelligence of the students, Mitch avoids arrest by stating that there is nothing in the rules against buying a school and making all the students become dumb.
+In the Danger Force episode "Bottle Snatchers", Mitch leads the Bottle Snatchers in a plan to infiltrate Club Soda in order to steal the Gold Soda.
+In "Bilsky's Billions", ShoutOut persuades Judge Tootie to allow Mitch to graduate high school by taking lessons at SW.A.G.
+Despite Jeff's attempts to sabotage him, Mitch successfully graduates with help from Ray Manchester, Chapa, Mika, Miles, and Bose.